ystia/ystia.github.io/_posts/2018-08-14-gcp-sample-app.md

 Configure the orchestrator.

 You need to pass in argument the URL of the orchestrator, that will be accessed by Alien4Cloud.
 You cannot pass `http://localhost:8800` as the localhost within the docker container running Alien4Cloud is not the localhost of the Host running the orchestrator container.
-You should get your Host IP address running `ifconfig` for example.
+You should get your Host IP address running `ifconfig` for example (but you could use instead the IP address of the container running the orchestator, from this command: `docker exec yorc ip a`).

 If for example this host where you used the `docker run` command to run the orchestrator has the IP address `10.1.2.3`, the following command can be run to configure the orchestrator in Alien4Cloud :